rust-lang-cn/book-cn/src/ch06-01-defining-an-enum.md

 by the standard library.
 The `Option` type is used in many places because it encodes the very common scenario in which a value could be something or it could be nothing.
-Expressing this concept in terms of the type system means the compiler can check that you’ve handled all the cases you should be handling, which can prevent bugs that are extremely common in other programming languages.
+Expressing this concept in terms of the type system means the compiler can check whether you’ve handled all the cases you should be handling;
+this functionality can prevent bugs that are extremely common in other programming languages.

 Programming language design is often thought of in terms of which features you include, but the features you exclude are important too.
 Rust doesn’t have the